Columbia City Ballet

-Angela Harris is the Executive Artistic Director of Dance Canvas, Inc., a career development organization for emerging professional choreographers and youth.
+Angela Harris is the executive artistic director of Dance Canvas, Inc., a career development organization for emerging professional choreographers and youth.
 Angela conceived and founded Dance Canvas after witnessing the difficult path and lack of professional opportunities for young choreographers.
 Additionally, Dance Canvas was envisioned to create relatable professional dance experiences and new dance patrons in the Atlanta area.
-In six seasons, Dance Canvas has presented World Premier choreography from 52 emerging professional choreographers, showcased over 200 professional dancers, introduced over 1000 children and teens to dance through the DC NEXT youth program curriculum, and performed for over 15,000 audience members.
-Angela has developed youth dance/career development programs for the City of Atlanta’s Office of Cultural Affairs (Culture Club and ArtsCool), recording artist, Usher’s New Look Foundation, and the Tupac Amaru Shakur Foundation.
-She has forged partnerships with the Atlanta Ballet, Atlantic Station, Rialto Center for the Arts, the French Consulate of Atlanta, National Black Arts Festival & Kennesaw State University.
+In six seasons, Dance Canvas has presented premier choreography from 52 emerging professional choreographers, showcased over 200 professional dancers, introduced over 1000 children and teens to dance through the DC NEXT youth program curriculum, and performed for over 15,000 audience members.
+Angela has developed youth dance/career development programs for the City of Atlanta’s Office of Cultural Affairs (Culture Club and ArtsCool), recording artist Usher’s New Look Foundation, and the Tupac Amaru Shakur Foundation.
+She has forged partnerships with the Atlanta Ballet, Atlantic Station, Rialto Center for the Arts, the French Consulate of Atlanta, National Black Arts Festival, and Kennesaw State University.
 Through Dance Canvas, Angela has been a catalyst, consultant, and resource for numerous new dance organizations and artists throughout metro Atlanta.
-She received the 2011 Emerging Leader Award from Americans for the Arts and American Express, and was selected to be in the 2014 class of Arts Leaders of Metro Atlanta (ALMA).
-Angela served on the national Emerging Leaders Council for Americans for the Arts from 2011 – 2014, and is a member of Dance USA.
+She received the 2011 Emerging Leader Award from Americans for the Arts and American Express and was selected to be in the 2014 class of Arts Leaders of Metro Atlanta (ALMA).
+Angela served on the national Emerging Leaders Council for Americans for the Arts from 2011 to 2014 and is a member of Dance USA.

 Video links :